quincarter/home-assistant-configuration/README.md

 Hello There!
 I have been getting requests to expose my dashboards to the public for viewing.
 Well in this repo you will find my [raw-configuration](./raw-configuration.yaml) with a bunch of stuff ripped out of it for PII reasons.

+## Live Demo

+Those that want to see a visual - Click [here](https://photos.app.goo.gl/ARhj3e4pBj2PvSt68)(Google Photos Album) to see the Live Demo

 ## Quick Notes

 The top 25% of the dashboard consists of very useful information for our household to show things that need to be acted on, or information about what is happening in the house (doors unlocked/opened, media playing, Vacuum running, Washer running, etc).